top of page

 While the applications of limiting reagent calculations might feel obvious to you and I, they aren’t to the students.
 Often, the students just want to memorize the method in order to get the answer in order to get you off their back.
 But the concept of limiting reagent is what drives chemistry!
 It has so many applications to industry and the real world.
-Wednesday, I sat down to design a new lab where students could manipulate limiting reagent in order to actually accomplish a goal.
+I have redesigned my Jet Boar Race lab, and the results were great!
 The result was a ton of fun and the kids started to see the real applications of their calculations.
 Here’s how I did it.

 Jet Boat Design